jcaip/jcaip.github.io/_posts/2017-07-30-Computer-Architecture.md

 ```
 We assume that memory is a giant array of byte-addressable words and words are aligned in memory.

-**Branch Instructions** - Used to alter the PC to control execution flow.
+**Branch Operations** - Used to alter the PC to control execution flow.
 One thing to note is that less than is slower than equivalence
 Create combinations of branches/subtractions as a compromise